Justia Lawyer Rating

 Greg discussed the new pilot program that Los Angeles County would be implementing on January 1, 2015.
 The program, called AB (Assembly Bill) 2124, was put into the Penal Code at Penal Code § 1001.94 to § 1001.98.
 It was proposed by State Senator Bonnie Lowenthal of Long Beach, the mom of Long Beach judge Daniel Lowenthal.
 The program ended on January 1, 2018, so it is no longer available.

-While it existed, AB 2124 provided that for certain low-level misdemeanors, a judge can order diversion for a defendant as long at the individual is not disqualified.
+While it existed, AB 2124 provided that for certain low-level misdemeanors, a judge could order diversion for a defendant as long at the individual was not disqualified.
 The defendant had to enter a plea of “no contest” to the charge, but judgment would not be entered, so there was no conviction.

 At the arraignment, Greg Hill appeared in the Torrance Superior Court and confirmed that the charges were for a violation of Penal Code § 484(a), which made our client eligible for diversion under AB 2124.